Automation

 1. Get the cameras on home WiFi with static IPs.
 This is the part most people skip and then wonder why nothing works.
 Static IPs are not optional.

 2. Stand up acolomba/blackvuesync for one camera and verify files appear in your mount.
 Don’t write a single line of HA YAML until this works manually.
+Do this in two cheap steps before you commit to a compose file.
+First, with the car parked and the camera on Wi-Fi, confirm the endpoint actually answers:

 3. Add ping sensors in HA and confirm they flip state when the car leaves and arrives.
 Again, no automations yet — just confirm the sensors are reliable.